-3.5.1.2 Requirements for the quality levels that meet the requirements of ISO 10042 for hull structures of ships shall be agreed with the Register individually depending on the type of a ship and its size.
+3.5 ASSESSMENT OF WELDED JOINT QUALITY IN ALUMINIUM ALLOY HULL STRUCTURES ships shall be agreed with the Register individually depending on the type of a ship and its size.
 In any case, an acceptable level of quality shall be at least "C" in accordance with ISO 10042 except for the size requirements for weld reinforcement during an external examination and measurements, which can be lowered to level "D" as agreed with the Register.